School Uniform Policy

 - Hats/visors (in class), bandanas

-In addition to the above, any clothing, hairstyle, or jewelry that is considered unsafe or disruptive to the learning environment is inappropriate for school.
+In addition to the above, any clothing or jewelry considered unsafe or disruptive to the learning environment is inappropriate for school.
 Gang-related clothing can be cause for suspension from school.
 The success of the uniform policy depends on all adults enforcing the policy.

 Uniform checks are made first thing in the morning.
 Students may be sent to the office before school begins or during recess.
 In most cases, we have extra uniform items for students to borrow if they are out of uniform.
 If students are habitually out of uniform, or we do not have a replacement in their size, we will call parents to bring different clothes.
 We respect that parents do not want to be called away from work, so please try to check your child’s attire before they leave in the morning.